Are you thinking of adding a puppy to your family? A pet is a wonderful addition to your family as long as you get one that fits your lifestyle.

 Besides the barking, Mozzie is a fantastic dog.
 She loves to be around us so we can let her outside in our yard without her leash with no problems.
 She never runs away and comes immediately when she is called.

 Our former lab was a runner, so having a dog that sticks around is worth its weight in gold to us.
-Even at the dog park, Mozzie will stick by us and interact very little with other dogs.
+Even at the dog park, Mozzie will stick by us and interact very little with other puppies or dogs.

 Mozzie loves to cuddle and will always choose to be in the room that we are in.
 Overall, she has been a perfect addition to our family!

 Products We Love for our Mini Goldendoodle